vasu-8424/Fake-News-Detection/README.md

 # 📰 Fake News Detection Project
+#How to run the project
+For backend go backend and run
+For frontend directly run the project
 This is a full-stack Fake News Detection application built with machine learning, user authentication, and a fun memory game to help users relax and refresh their minds.

 ## 🔍 Features